ojeda/secure_clear/secure_clear.md

 ## Proposal (C)

-This proposal adds the `memset_explicit` function which follows the `memset` interface, semantics and naming; proposing three main wording alternatives.
+This proposal adds the `memset_explicit` function which follows the `memset` interface, semantics and naming.

+Two main wording alternatives are proposed (1 and 2).
+Alternative 1 is the same as in N2631.
+Alternative 2 converts the semantics into implementation-defined.

+Each main alternative has a variation (1b and 2b) that adds extra details on the potential clearing and avoidance of copies by implementations.

 The proposed wordings are with respect to N2596 C2x Working Draft.

-### Alternative 1: Intent only
+### Alternative 1: Intent semantics

 After "7.24.6.1 The `memset` function", add: